rhobs/observability-operator/docs/api.md

 Namespace selector for Monitoring Stack Resources.
-If left empty the Monitoring Stack will only match resources in the namespace it was created in.
+To monitor everything, set to empty map selector.
+E.g. namespaceSelector: {}.
+To monitor resources in the namespace where Monitoring Stack was created in, set to null.
+E.g. namespaceSelector:.

 <table>
     <thead>